minghancmh/breastCancerPredictiveModel/README.md

 - Video editing and submission

 The other duties in the project were distributed equally amongst these 2 individuals.

+## References
+[1]: Breast cancer.
+Singapore Cancer Society. (n.d.).
+Retrieved April 22, 2023, from https://www.singaporecancersociety.org.sg/learn-about-cancer/types-of-cancer/breast-cancer.html
+[2]: Auto, H. (2021, August 6).
+More doctors in Singapore face burnout, anxiety amid the pandemic.
+The Straits Times. https://www.straitstimes.com/life/more-doctors-in-singapore-face-burnout-anxiety-amid-the-pandemic#:~:text=It%20surveyed%203%2C075%20healthcare%20workers,signs%20of%20disengagement%20and%20exhaustion.
+[3]: Brady, A. P. (2017).
+Error and discrepancy in radiology: inevitable or avoidable?
+Insights Into Imaging, 8(1), 171–182. https://doi.org/10.1007/s13244-016-0534-1
+[4]: Limitations of Mammograms | How Accurate Are Mammograms? (n.d.). https://www.cancer.org/cancer/breast-cancer/screening-tests-and-early-detection/mammograms/limitations-of-mammograms.html#:~:text=Overall%2C%20screening%20mammograms%20miss%20about,when%20in%20fact%20they%20do.

 ## Thank you!